aws-amplify/docs/cli-toolchain/quickstart.md

 ?
 Please select an Analytics resource Kinesis stream to associate with: yourkinesisreasource
 ```

-As a result, lambda function will be created when a new event is pushed to a kinesis stream.
-Please refer to [Working with the API](/docs/js/analytics#working-with-the-api-1) to learn more about publishing your events to kinesis stream.
+As a result, lambda function will be created when a new event is pushed to a Kinesis stream.
+Please refer to [Working with the API](/docs/js/analytics#working-with-the-api-1) to learn more about publishing your events to Kinesis stream.

 ## Multiple Frontends